Raimel Tapia Player Props: Brewers vs. Reds

 Raimel Tapia At The Plate

-- Tapia is hitting .240 with four doubles, a triple, three home runs and 14 walks.
+- Tapia is batting .242 with four doubles, a triple, three home runs and 15 walks.

-- In 47.9% of his 48 games this season, Tapia has picked up at least one hit.
-He's also had five multi-hit games.
+- Tapia has driven in a run in 11 games this year (22.4%), including two games with multiple runs batted in.

-- In 11 games this year (22.9%), Tapia has picked up an RBI, including two games with multiple runs batted in.
+- He has scored a run in 16 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.